shileifu/docker-compose/README.md

 # docker-compose
 This is a docker compose instance for starrocks.
-This deploys starrocks and start one fe instance, three be instances.
+The repo used for you learn have to use and test starrocks.
+Deploys starrocks and start one fe instance, three be instances.
 To run starrocks on your linux machine:
 ```shell
 docker compose up